amcmullen9291/Testing-Frameworks/best-test-framework/Notes.md

 A glob is a string of literal and/or wildcard characters used to match filepaths (absolute file paths).

-To being program run 'node index.mjs' from the comand line
+To being program run 'node index.mjs' from the command line